 You can’t miss the Silent Night Museum, where the famous Christmas carol emerged, either!
 Overall, when it comes to museum experiences in Salzburg vs Vienna, Salzburg is perfect for active people who want to take in the outdoor scenery.
 At the same time, Vienna offers, as a capital city, some of Europe’s most impressive art.

 Salzburg vs Vienna: What Are Your Day Trip Options?

-- Hallstat village — tour the ancient salt mine, go on an ever-so-slightly-frightening but also stunning “skywalk” with spectacular views, visit the Catholic ossuary (thousands of human skulls), or tour the village, which has UNESCO World Heritage status, by boat.
+- Hallstatt village where you can tour the ancient salt mine, go on an ever-so-slightly-frightening but also stunning “skywalk” with spectacular views, visit the Catholic ossuary (thousands of human skulls), or tour the village, which has UNESCO World Heritage status, by boat.

-- Lainzer Wildlife Park, full of deer, boar, and ancient trees.
+- Lainzer Wildlife Park is full of deer, boar, and ancient trees.
 Perfect if you want to do one of the walking trails.

-- The Roman Town of Carnuntum, where you can revel in both archeological discoveries and reconstructed Roman buildings.
+- The Roman Town of Carnuntum is where you can revel in archeological discoveries and reconstructed Roman buildings.

 Salzburg or Vienna: Which Is Better for Food?